keikaloustian/baum-registration/README.md

 # Baum Music School Registration App

-Web app built for the 2023 Baum Festival in Bogotá, Colombia.
+Web app built for the 2023 Baum Festival in Bogotá, Colombia and for future marketing.
-Takes registration info from attendants on an iPad and presents five multiple-choice questions.
+Takes registration info from attendants and presents five random multiple-choice questions.
-Respondents who answer all five correctly get entered into a course giveaway by Baum Music School.
+Respondents who answer all questions correctly get entered into a course giveaway by Baum Music School.

 ## Deployment